peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 ### Visible Light

-The visible spectrum comprises wavelengths which humans can percept with their sight.
+The visible spectrum comprises wavelengths which humans can perceive with their sight.
 The likely reason which gave rise to this ability is twofold:
 (1) this is where the peak power of Sun's radiation is located, and (2) the clear-sky atmosphere is almost transparent in the visible spectrum.
 Visible light spans the region of about 400–700\ $\mathrm{nm}$.
-In radiation models it has to be considered due to scattering and absorption by air molecules, clouds and aeorosols.
+In radiation models it has to be considered due to scattering and absorption by air molecules, clouds and aerosols.
 The only significant source of visible light is the Sun.

 ### Infrared Radiation